-"Everything was very played down," she said of the earlier down," she said of the earlier works.
+"Everything was very played down," she said of the earlier works.
 "Not only was this not me, nobody was interested in it.
 It was my husband, actually, who said, 'Your paintings are so shy and demure and you've got such a big personality.
-Why not make paintings with big personality and you get shy and demure?", the point, of being the artist.
-"I tell my shrink I'm getting paid for my own neurosis," she quipped.
+Why not make paintings with big personality and you get shy and demure?""